tomcw/mb-audit/README.md

 - Support a single SC-01, and also AppleWin's hybrid Mockingboard-C/Phasor cards with both SC-01 and 2x SSI263.
 - Play back and time the phrase "The Spy Strikes Back" (from Penguin Software's game of the same name).
   - A real Speech/Sound I card has a hardware potentiometer to control the playback rate.
 Potentially the test will fail if the rate is too low.

+### To Do
+- confirm mb-audit works with all the advertised real hardware
+- add more tests
+  - eg. 6522: write to IFR.T1/2 on same cycle as underflow, resulting in IFR.T1/2=0 in the ISR
+  - eg. Mockingboard: check INACTIVE state is emulated